Skip to main content

 When a timeout occurs, validators start sending and receiving timeout messages.
 Each validator accumulates the timeout messages that it receives; if it gets to a supermajority of such messages, it builds a Timeout Certificate (TC).

 The TC includes information on all of the tips from all of the validators contributing timeout messages.
-The high tip is also computed.
+The high tip (for standard recovery) is also computed.
+In most cases, fast recovery is possible, and the TC contains a high QC instead of a high tip.

 No-Endorsement Message and No-Endorsement Certificate